alintuhut/alfred-password-manager/README.md

 * Make it easier to add an item in the Keychain
   hotkey -> Dialog window with "service" prefilled -> call security -> notification

-* Quick --fuzzy search for password/account in Keychain
+* ~~Quick --fuzzy search for password/account in Keychain~~
   * ~~keyword {query} -> list -> call security -> clipboard~~

+* Icons
-  * better service icons
+	* icons for result items
-    * make icon for secure notes
+    	* icon for secure notes
-    * make generic application icon
+    	* generic application icon
-    * make generic web site icon
+    	* generic web site icon
-    * make icons for popular services (real logos)
+    	* icons for popular services (real logos)
+    * workflow official icon + one for pass-set-keychain

 * Make a nice one page project website at alfred-password-manager.github.io